Department of Labor Logo United States Department of Labor

 Contacts Technical information: Media contact:

-Area prices were up 0.5 percent over the past month, up 2.8 percent from a year ago
+Area prices were unchanged over the past month, up 3.5 percent from a year ago.

-Prices in the Northeast Region, as measured by the Consumer Price Index for All Urban Consumers (CPI-U), increased by 0.5 percent in August, the U.S. Bureau of Labor Statistics reported today.
-(See table A.) Regional Commissioner Alexandra Hall Bovee noted that the August increase was primarily due to a 0.3-percent rise in the all items less food and energy index and a 3.0-percent increase in the energy index.
-The food index rose 0.1 percent.
+Prices in the Northeast Region, as measured by the Consumer Price Index for All Urban Consumers (CPI-U), were unchanged in December, the U.S. Bureau of Labor Statistics reported today.
+(See table A.) Regional Commissioner Alexandra Hall Bovee noted that price changes were mixed throughout each major category.
+The all items less food and energy index declined 0.1 percent, counterbalancing an increase of 0.3 percent in the food index and 0.7 percent in the energy index.
 (Data in this report are not seasonally adjusted.
 Accordingly, month-to-month changes may reflect the impact of seasonal influences.)

 Food